 The Low-Income Distributed Generation Incentive sub-program "provide[s] incentives to low-income customers, either directly or through solar providers, to increase the participation of low-income households in photovoltaic on-site distributed generation."
-153 Used for this sub-program and others, the term "solar provider" has no definition in the statute; to allow the market to determine appropriate models, the Agency has determined that "solar providers" can refer to any entity which has a contractual relationship with the low-income customer in connection with the underlying photovoltaic system (whether in the form of purchase, leasing, installation, aggregation, or financing).
+135 Used for this sub-program and others, the term "solar provider" is undefined and unclear; for purposes of allowing the market to determine appropriate models, the Agency believes that "solar providers" can refer to any entity which has a contractual relationship with the low-income customer in connection with the underlying photovoltaic system (whether in the form of purchase, leasing, installation, aggregation, or financing).

-This program contains a firm, unequivocal commitment to using job trainees; the law provides that "companies participating in this program that install solar panels shall commit to hiring job trainees for a portion of their low-income installations," 154 although the term "portion" is undefined in the law.
-Nevertheless, the IPA believes that "portion" should not be understood as too small to be de minimis, nor too large to be a "majority" (a term which likely would have been used had it been intended), and its determination for the required level of job trainee participation is discussed further in Chapter 8.
+This program contains a firm, unequivocal commitment to using job trainees; the law provides that "companies participating in this program that install solar panels shall commit to hiring job trainees for a portion of their low-income installations," 136 although the term "portion" is undefined in the law.
+Nevertheless, the IPA believes that "portion" should not be understood as too small to be de minimis, nor too large to be a "majority" (a term which likely would have been used had it been intended).

 For this sub-program, the law also requires that "an administrator shall facilitate partnering the companies that install solar panels with entities that provide solar panel installation job training."
-155
+137 The IPA understands this to mean its third-party Program Administrator engaging in such facilitation, and commits to having its Program Administrator do the same.